The baby expo and doula marketing: Tips for your doula booth and baby fairs

 In conclusion…

-When you stand at your booth or build your own mini-fair, remember this: it’s not about showing up—it’s about showing you.
+When you stand at your booth or build your own mini-baby-expo, remember this: it’s not about showing up—it’s about showing you.
 Choose a fair that attracts the clients you love, design a space that speaks to your heart and your work, and step into it with the confidence of someone who cares.
 Whether you’re surrounded by banners or hosting your own maternity and baby fair, you’re creating connection.

 You’re not just marketing—you’re extending the reach of your practice and your voice in the birth community.
 So go ahead.
 Be visible.
 Be bold.
 And let the families who need you find you when you show up fully.